 Today, the demand for gold, the amount of gold in the central bank's reserves, the value of the US.
 UU.
-The dollar and the desire to keep gold as a hedge against inflation and currency devaluation help boost the price of the precious metal.
+The dollar and the desire to keep gold as a hedge against inflation and currency devaluation help boost the Gold Price Per Gram.
 Founded in 1993 by brothers Tom and David Gardner, The Motley Fool helps millions achieve financial freedom through our website, podcasts, books, newspaper columns, radio programs and premium investment services.
 Interest rates have a major influence on gold prices due to a factor known as opportunity cost.

 Opportunity cost is the idea of giving up an almost guaranteed return on one investment for the potential for a higher return on another.
 Since interest rates remain close to their historic lows, bonds and CDs are, in some cases, producing nominal returns lower than the national inflation rate.
 This leads to nominal gains, but to real money losses.
 In this case, gold becomes an attractive investment opportunity despite its 0% return, because the opportunity cost of giving up interest-based assets is low.

 The same can be said for rising interest rates, which boost yields on interest-bearing assets and increase opportunity costs.
 In other words, investors are more likely to give up gold as interest rates on loans rise, as they would get a higher guaranteed return.
 Another factor that drives gold prices is US economic data.
 Economic data, such as employment reports, wage data, manufacturing data, and more broad-based data, such as GDP growth, influence the Federal Reserve's monetary policy decisions, which in turn can affect gold prices.

 Although not engraved in stone, a stronger US.
 The economy (low unemployment, employment growth, industrial expansion and GDP growth above 2%) tends to push gold prices down.
 Strong economic growth means that the Federal Reserve could take steps to tighten monetary policy, which would affect the opportunity cost dynamics discussed above.
 On the other hand, weaker employment growth, rising unemployment, weakening industry data, and below-average GDP growth can create an accommodative Fed interest rate scenario and increase gold prices.

 A fourth factor that can affect gold prices is inflation, or the increase in the prices of goods and services.
 While they are far from being a guarantee, rising or rising levels of inflation tend to drive up gold prices, while lower levels of inflation or deflation affect gold.
 Inflation is almost always a sign of economic growth and expansion.
 When the economy grows and expands, it is common for the Federal Reserve to expand the money supply.

 The expansion of the money supply dilutes the value of each existing banknote in circulation, making it more expensive to purchase assets that are a store of perceived value, such as gold.
 This is why quantitative easing programs that caused the money supply to expand rapidly were considered positive for physical gold prices.
 In recent quarters, inflation has been relatively moderate (just above 1%).
 The lack of inflation has been one of the factors that has forced the Federal Reserve not to raise interest rates on loans, but it has also kept gold prices low, which usually perform better in an environment of rising inflation.

 This tug-of-war between interest rates and inflation can play a constant tug-of-war on gold prices.
 As with any commodity traded, the demand and supply of gold play an important role in determining its price.
 Unlike oil, gold is not a consumable product.
 All the gold that has been mined is still available in the world.

 The amount of gold mined each year is not very high.
 If demand for gold increases, the price increases, since supply is relatively scarce.
 So, if you're wondering why the price of gold is rising, supply and demand conditions may be one of the reasons.
 When inflation rates rise, the value of the currency decreases.

 In addition, most other investment channels do not offer returns that exceed inflation.
 Therefore, most people start investing in gold.
 Even if high rates of inflation last for an extended period, gold acts as a perfect hedge, since it is not affected by fluctuations in the value of the currency.
 Gold prices have an inverse relationship with interest rates.

 When interest rates fall, people don't get good returns on their deposits, causing an increase in demand for gold and, therefore, in the price.
 On the other hand, when interest rates rise, people sell their gold and invest in deposits for high interest, leading to a fall in demand and price.
 Although the government announced several economic packages to support people at that time, interest rates plummeted and many investors began to move away from risky assets.
 This increased the attractiveness of gold as a safe haven and is probably one of the reasons why the price of gold increased in India.

 Since gold is considered to be a perfect hedge against inflation and economic turmoil, demand for gold increased.
 The main factor affecting gold rates is the supply and demand equation.
 While demand increased, gold mining activities were seriously affected due to blockades in several countries.
 The reduction in gold mining means a lower supply and may be one of the reasons why the price of gold is rising.

 The Indian rupee has fallen sharply since the lockdown.
 Currently, it is around 75% against the US dollar.
 Since India is the second largest importer of gold, these exchange rate fluctuations affect gold prices.
 When there is an increase in demand for gold, the price increases and vice versa.

 Gold is a product that is in continuous demand.
 Demand and supply play an important role in setting gold prices.
 As gold prices react to inflation, Indians prefer to invest in gold.
 When inflation rises, currency values fall.

 Therefore, people tend to have money in the form of gold.
 When inflation remains high over a long period of time, gold acts as a hedging tool against inflationary conditions.
 As the value of the currency continues to fluctuate, the value of gold is considered stable over the long term.
 Enjoy 1.3% p, an interest on your salary account Earn up to 1.28% p, a.

 No lock Win up to 2.00% of points of sale.
 Without setting your money Earn up to 2.65% for,.
 Interest on your term deposit in USD today Enjoy up to 3% cashback on your online purchases with no minimum cost.
 Spend up to 10 times more reward points in foreign currency and spend 26% more Go further with up to 3 miles per dollar spent Save up to 83% on interest with extra money.

 Enjoy 24-hour accident coverage Get access to our global network in more than 25 markets.
 Gold is an economic rarity, since the fundamental physical supply and demand for the precious metal are not the main drivers of the price of gold.
 When the RBI starts to buy more quantity than it sells, the price increases because the supply of gold is insufficient and vice versa.
 In recent weeks, the increase in the number of coronavirus cases, the increase in tensions between the United States and China and the general economic slowdown have led to a steady increase in gold prices around the world.

 Among these seven factors, it is very likely that the stocks of publicly traded funds (ETFs) have the least influence on gold prices.
 The generally static nature of central bank reserves makes monthly changes more interesting from a geopolitical point of view than as a driving factor in the price of gold.
 As such, the physical demand for the metal, together with the factors affecting its supply, are considerably lower among the factors that drive the price of gold than they would be for most other commodities.
 While much has been said about the factors affecting stock markets, many investors are unaware of the causes that cause gold prices to rise or fall.

 However, the fundamental and psychological factors that drive gold prices are largely unknown or overlooked. .
-Instead of gold production being a driver of the price of gold, the price of gold is a driver of gold production.
+Instead of gold production being a driver of the price of gold, the price of gold is a driver of gold production. .